Billy McGlory

-Biography

 Early life and criminal career

 Reports of Billy McGlory's early life differ.
-Popular legend has it that he was born in the slums of the Five Points and grew up in an atmosphere of vice and crime, prior to the reform efforts of Reverend Lewis Pease and the Five Points House of Industry during the mid-1850s, however in his day he was reported to have been born and raised in the Sixteenth Ward (bounded by West 14th Street, the Hudson River, West 26th Street and Sixth Avenue), specifically on 16th Street between 6th and Seventh Avenues, by respectable Irish parents.
+Popular legend has it that he was born in the slums of the Five Points and grew up in an atmosphere of vice and crime, prior to the reform efforts of Reverend Lewis Pease and the Five Points House of Industry during the mid-1850s.
+Contemporary reports says he was born and raised in the Sixteenth Ward (bounded by West 14th Street, the Hudson River, West 26th Street and Sixth Avenue), specifically on 16th Street between 6th and Seventh Avenues, by respectable Irish parents.
 Billy's half-brother by his mother's first marriage, Johnny Thompson, was a well-known Bowery actor.
 It is likely that as a young man he was a member of both the Forty Thieves and the Chichesters.
-Former New York City Chief of Police George W. Walling described him in his memoirs as "a man out of whom forty devils might be cast were it possible to get at him."
+Former New York City Chief of Police George W. Walling described him in his memoirs as "a man out of whom forty devils might be cast were it possible to get at him".
 One of the first saloons he ever opened, known as the Burnt Rag, was located in the basement of 50 Bleecker Street.
 Only 200 feet away from police headquarters, the so-called "notorious thieves' den" was subject to frequent police raids.
 In 1878, he operated Eagle Hall, also known as the Burnt Rag at 6 Rivington Street.
 By September 1878, he was running another drinking place known as Burnt Rag No. 2, or the Windsor Palace, out of 103 Bowery, formerly occupied by Owen Geoghegan.
 Geoghegan relocated his saloon to 105 Bowery that same year.